What Is Data Security?

 Data security best practices

 Data security is a complex concept that includes a variety of practices and processes working together like a well-oiled machine.
-The data security strategy within the organization depends on its size, IT infrastructure, resources, and a number of other variables.
-However, a few security measures can be applied in any organization.
+The data security strategy within the organization depends on its size, IT infrastructure, resources, and several other variables.
+However, a few data security solutions can be applied in any organization.

 Access management and controls